cscotti/dotfile-tmux/README.md

+# tmux for Linux
+Copy `.tmux.conf` to your Home directory

-# tmux
+# tmux for wsl/windows
-Configuration file for tmux

-# additional resources if you use wsl with ubuntu and powerline

 ressource : <https://www.ricalo.com/blog/install-powerline-windows/#install-and-configure-powerline-fonts>

+Copy `.tmux.conf_wsl` to your Home directory and rename it to `.tmux.conf`

 windows 10/11 session - install powerline required font (with admin role)
 ```